M-SCRIPT/MalayanArcade/content/clubs/malayan-dance-company/index.md

 Come and be a part of our legacy!

-""Malayans we fight, Ready to ignite”
+Malayans we fight, Ready to ignite”

-Viva Malayans!""
+Viva Malayans!